Kraftfabrik/tapo-t310-logger/README.md

 Local CSV logging only.
 No cloud dashboard.
 No database.
 No MQTT.
 No Home Assistant.

-#### Requirements
+## Requirements

-- Python 3 with python3-pip and python3-venv
+- Python 3 with `pip` and `venv`
+- One or more TP-Link Tapo H100 hubs
-- One or more TP-Link Tapo H100 hubs and T310 sensors
+- One or more TP-Link Tapo T310 sensors
 - Tapo account credentials
-- Local network acceess to H100
+- Local network access to the H100 hub

+On Debian, Ubuntu, Linux Mint and similar distributions, you may need to install `python3-venv` and `python3-pip` first.

-#### Compatibility
+## Compatibility

 Currently tested with the TP-Link Tapo H100 hub only:

 - Hardware: 1.0 (EU)
 - Firmware: 1.6.1 Build 250324 Rel.173226

-Other Tapo hubs may work, but I cannot verify this because I do not own one.
-Feedback and reports are welcome.
+Other Tapo hubs may work, but I cannot verify this.
+I do not own one.
+Feedback are welcome.

 ## Setup

-**1. Clone the repository:**
+### 1. Clone the repository and copy config exampels

 ```bash
 git clone https://github.com/kraftfabrik/tapo-t310-logger.git
 cd tapo-t310-logger